thermalogic/Practices/In-classExercise.md

 Unfortunately, many young people are only ever exposed to ICT (Information Communications Technology）courses rather than the much broader, richer and exciting world of computing.

 Designing algorithms, using abstraction and decomposition to tackle large problems, selecting appropriate representations,learning how to build correct, robust and scalable systems are now key skills in the information age.

+## 2 2018.04.10

+The phrase computational thinking was brought to the forefront of the computer science community as a result of an ACM Communications article on the subject by Jeannette Wing.
+The article suggested that thinking computationally was a fundamental skill for everyone, not just computer scientists, and argued for the importance of integrating computational ideas into other disciplines.

+The characteristics that define computational thinking are decomposition, pattern recognition / data representation, generalization/abstraction, and algorithms.
+By decomposing a problem, identifying the variables involved using data representation, and creating algorithms, a generic solution results.
+The generic solution is a generalization or abstraction that can be used to solve a multitude of variations of the initial problem.